 More Info: CF Toronto Eaton Centre

-Avoid waiting in long line-ups with young children by registering in advance for the interactive Santa Experience at Sherway Gardens.
+Avoid waiting in long line-ups with young children by registering in advance for the interactive Storytime with Santa at Sherway Gardens.
 Each session is approximately 30 minutes long including photos with Santa.
-Each ticket is $20 and and a portion of the proceeds is donated to charity.
+Each ticket is $22 + HST and and a portion of the proceeds is donated to charity.
+Sensitive Santa experiences are also available for children with autism and their families.
 Numbers are limited so book as soon as possible.

 Where: Sherway Gardens – Centre Court, 25 The West Mall, Etobicoke (QEW and 427)